dennis-klein/arms-trade-networks/data/readme.md

 year t, country i had an alliance with country j.
 (Check: defense alliance?)

 baci_aggregated.rds: List of yearly (25, 1995 to 2018) matrices (257 x 257);
 numerical, aggregated export flows.
 Source: cepii baci.
 Rebased to constant 2010 USD.
+Flow is only considered if more than 1pct of exporters' trade else 0.

 cdist.RData: Matrix with dimensions 257 x 257, numerical for capital distance between country i and j.